botlabs-gg/yagpdb-docs-v2/content/docs/core/command-settings.md

 If 10 seconds are not enough, or too long, feel free to adjust as you see fit; the intervals need not be equal.

+#### Slash command response always ephemeral

+Toggling this setting on will make YAGPDB always respond to slash commands with an ephemeral message.
+This means that only the user who triggered the command will be able to see the response.

 ### Channel Override Options

 These options are only available for channel overrides (**8**).
 To add a new one, head to the _New channel override_